coordinature/coordinature.github.io/development/applications/familysigns/questions.md

     - I want to support the research towards inclusive communication.
     - I want to improve my communication at work.
     - other
-- What would you like to take away from this study?
+- What would you like to learn from this study?

-- What topics do you find difficult to discuss with each other?
-- What activities do you like to do together?
-- What apps do you use to talk to each other?
 - Which family members don't have a smartphone?
 - Which family members have a smartphone?
 - Scan this QR Code to register's this phone for the private testing app.
 - Enter the Code on the mobile, on the screen, to confirm this member.

 ### start the study - all
 - What activities do you like to do with your family?